-Pericles Kanaris was born in Athens, Greece.
-He studied music and philosophy in Europe and the United States winning multiple distinctions and awards.
+Pericles Kanaris was born in Athens, Greece where he began his study of piano at an early age.
+He won the B.E.S.T. scholarship from Berklee College of Music where he studied voice and composition with a concentration on Film Scoring (B.Mus. - Summa Cum Laude).
+During his studies at Berklee, he also studied piano and composition privately with Jazz guru Charlie Banacos.
+He is the recipient of the Barnes and Noble Award, and the Soren Christensen Award, both for outstanding musicianship during his presence at the writing division of Berklee.
+He also holds a M.Sc. in Mass Communication from Boston University and a B.A. in Media Studies from the University of Kent at Canterbury, England, where he wrote extensively on the potential of music as a medium of communication.
+He wrote his main master's thesis on The Communicative Nature of Music under the supervision of Roger Scruton, a world authority on the Philosophy of Music.
+He wrote a second thesis on The Contribution of Nino Rota's Music to the films of Federico Fellini, under the supervision of renowned American screenwriter Stephen Geller.
 He has composed music for various international media.
 Among other distinguished credits, his composition “Project Innocence”, originally written for film, was given its world-premiere at New York’s Carnegie Hall in May 2007.
-Greek music, however, has equally been a great source of passion and inspiration since the beginning of his career.
-In 2000 he formed the Contemporary Greek Music Ensemble which he led with memorable success to major concert venues in Boston and Cambridge, Massachusetts.
+Greek music has equally been a great source of passion and inspiration since the beginning of his career.
+In 2000 he formed the Contemporary Greek Music Ensemble which he led with memorable success in major concert venues of Boston and Cambridge, Massachusetts.
 He is the composer and lyricist of the song “Stin Ygia Mas” that became the title theme for the acclaimed Greek music television program.
 He is the producer of “Music of Greece”, the first compilation of Greek music ever released by New York’s Metropolitan Museum of Art in conjunction with the reopening of its world-renowned Greek and Roman galleries in April 2007.
-In 2008, building on his Boston experience of presenting Greek music to audiences in America, he formed SYNOLON, a New York-based ensemble which consistently sold out the world music venue DROM in the East Village for consecutive seasons and was credited with changing the presentation of Greek music in the city.
-In October 2014 he released his debut album AORATOS, seven original songs that he has composed on the verses of acclaimed Greek poet Manos Eleftheriou, sang by a distinct list of prominent Greek vocalists such as Vasilis Papakonstantinou, Kostas Makedonas, Rita Antonopoulou and Lamprini Karakosta.
-The album was premiered at the Tribeca Performing Arts Center in New York and sold out the historic Pallas theater in Athens, garnering great reviews from the Greek and International press.
-The International New York Times recognized his music “a Greek Identity with Global Sounds”.
-He is the featured “Newsmaker of the Month” for June 2015 in the official newsletter of the Greek Embassy’s Press and Communication Office in Washington DC.
-Pericles Kanaris lives between Athens and New York.
+In 2008, building on his Boston experience of presenting Greek music to audiences in America, Kanaris formed Synolon, a New York-based ensemble.
+Synolon consistently sold out the world music venue Drom in the East Village for consecutive seasons and was credited with changing the presentation of Greek music in the city.
+In October 2014 he released his debut album "Aoratos", seven original songs that were composed on the verses of acclaimed Greek poet Manos Eleftheriou and sang by a distinct list of prominent Greek vocalists such as Vasilis Papakonstantinou, Kostas Makedonas, Rita Antonopoulou and Lamprini Karakosta.
+The album premiered at the Tribeca Performing Arts Center in New York and sold out the historic Pallas theater in Athens, garnering great reviews from the Greek and International press.
+The International New York Times recognized his music as “a Greek Identity with Global Sounds”.
+In the Spring of 2019, the composer presented the “Road to Athens” series at New York’s premiere World Music venue, DROM, as well at the Consulate General of Greece, with great success.
+These concerts were a precursor to his performance at the prestigious Summer Nostos Festival at the STAVROS NIARCHOS FOUNDATION CULTURAL CENTER in Athens.
+Pericles Kanaris calls this “a milestone for his career” as he is focusing on original music and presenting material from two new collections of songs.
+One collection is inspired by classic poets such as Constantine P. Kavafy and T.S Eliot and the other by unreleased material from contemporary poets, such as Manos Eleftheriou and the younger generation of Greek poets.
+He lives between Athens and New York.